April 12, 2019

 When you get home:

-Immediately toss your dirty clothes in the bin and wash off.
-A nasal rinse is great to clear out your nasal passages.
-You’d be amazed at the amount of pollen your skin, clothes and hair can collect just from a five minute walk around the block.
+Take a shower immediately after getting home.
+Allergens can also collect onto clothing as well, so toss your dirty clothes in the laundry and wash them off.
+On especially bad days, a nasal rinse is great to clear out your nasal passages from pollen, dust, and any other allergens.
+You’d be amazed at the amount of pollen your skin, clothes, and hair can collect just from a five-minute walk around the block.

 If you’re exercising in a heavily wooded or grassy area, wear appropriate clothing like a long sleeve micro-fiber shirt.
-Most people are allergic to a number of different weeds, grasses and tress, so running around in them is going to affect your body.
+Most people are allergic to a number of different weeds, grasses, and trees, so running around in them is going to affect your body.

 Understand what you’re allergic to:

 An allergy test will give you an in-depth analysis of what you’re allergic to and how much it affects your body.
-From this point you can tackle the problem at its source through immunotherapy, and achieve years of relief.
-To learn more about immunotherapy, check out our page on allergy drops to see how you can build your resistance to allergies without weekly trips to the clinic.
+From this point, you can tackle the problem at its source through immunotherapy, and achieve years of relief.